 Billy (age 15+) underwent surgery to remove the mass on his liver and, as it turned out, his gall bladder had to be removed as well.
 The surgery was successful.
 Billy’s liver values improved almost immediately.
 Billy’s BGL continued to improve from the regimen of insulin, anastrozole and testosterone (and perhaps the improved liver function) and was now averaging in the mid to high 100’s!
 We couldn’t have been happier!
 The tumor itself weighed 3.5 pounds and was benign.
 The surgeon indicated he had been seeing these tumors with greater frequency but was unsure as to their cause.
 Based upon our research, the tumor appeared to have been caused by excessive estrogen.
 Once again, there was nothing in veterinary literature to address this situation.
 However, there were historical references in human medical literature which documented liver tumors histologically consistent with Billy’s found in women who were given early birth control pills that were high in estrogen.
 Subsequently, the estrogen levels were reduced in birth control pills, and the liver tumors did not appear in women studied.
 Billy recovered well from the surgery.

 Unfortunately, after enjoying about 6 months of improved health from his liver surgery and ongoing testosterone supplementation, Billy’s health took a turn for the worse.
 The diabetes was taking its toll.
 Despite its recent improvement, his BGL had been so persistently high for so long, there was damage done we could not reverse.
-We began to notice signs that he was having laryngeal paralysis and peripheral neuropathy91 – both probably related to the diabetes.
+We began to notice signs that he was having peripheral neuropathy91 – probably related to the diabetes.
+Billy also struggled with laryngeal paralysis which made his breathing more labored during exercise and caused him to have difficulty swallowing.
 We had no ability to adequately address these new issues, and Billy (almost age 16) passed away on his own terms – peacefully, with us at home.